KunihikoUeno/PEN-200-XSS/README.md

 </script>
 ```

-The example above sends cookie to the server and logs it in the text file `log.txt` in the root directory.
+The example above sends cookies to the server and logs it in the text file `log.txt` in the root directory.

 If you need a value from local storage, replace `document.cookie` with `localStorage.getItem("[key_name]")`.